Daura: Population and geographic statistics

 Daura's population was estimated as 25,151 as of 1972.
 According to the MARA/ARMA organization, malaria affects Daura for four to six months of the year, and is "endemic and seasonal."
 In 2005, after an outbreak of measles in Katsina State, Daura became one of five training centers for workers who were to carry out immunization.

 On vehicle license plates, Daura is abbreviated as DRA.

+Climate

+The dry season is oppressively hot and partially cloudy in Daura, whereas the wet season is oppressively hot and generally cloudy.
+The temperature rarely falls below 52°F or rises over 108°F throughout the year, often ranging from 57°F to 103°F.